zowe/docs-site/docs/user-guide/api-mediation/configuration-health-endpoint-protection.md

 :::info Role: system programmer
 :::

 As a system programmer, you can disable the security setting for the health check endpoint of the API Gateway.
 This setting determines whether the health check endpoint is accessible without authentication, or alternatively requires authentication.
 In Zowe V2, authentication was not required.
+In V3 authentication is required.
 Disabling protection for the health check endpoint can limit the security of the API Gateway by allowing access to sensitive status information about the Gateway.

 Use the following procedure to set the value of the health check endpoint of the API Gateway: